IsaiahLeiva/fs-journal/notes/06-mvc.md

 Ctrl + . to move an export class to a new profile.
 Cursor must be on the name of the class in order to export it to a new model or services page.

 F2 while highlighting a method that you are trying to correct will change then name on other pages too.

+While debugging you can add more time to the pop sheet's form to be able to see error messages for longer.

+Getting data to render to the screen is the first and most important thing to do.